jcyhsiao/CVM-OTL-Presentation/iPad Workflows for Students.md

 * Everyone has different preference for working style, learning, style, etc..
 * Be curious about new apps, but stick with what works for you
-* You can chain apps together to create powerful workflows
+* You can chain apps together to create powerful workflows ... the share sheet is your friend!
 * **You might have other app/workflows that I would love to know about!**

 ---